ShuhuaGao/gpFlappyBird/README.md

 [2] Wilson, Dennis G., Sylvain Cussat-Blanc, Hervé Luga, and Julian F. Miller.
 "Evolving simple programs for playing Atari games." arXiv preprint arXiv:1806.05695 (2018).
 [Arxiv](https://arxiv.org/abs/1806.05695)

 If you are interested in *pygame*, then excellent lessons and tutorials can be found on [KidsCanCode](http://kidscancode.org/lessons/).

+## Related packages
+If you want to apply genetic programming (GP) in your own project, the core code in `cgp.py` and `postprocessing.py` may be reused.
+An alternative (and better) choice is to resort to the full-fledged library for GP, [geppy](https://github.com/ShuhuaGao/geppy), which implements another popular GP technique called *gene expression programming*. [geppy](https://github.com/ShuhuaGao/geppy) is a devoted and well documented library.